-The Harry Potter series captures the imaginations of both children and adults from all over the world, and it is going to continue to be a classic for future generations.
-If you're a fan of Harry Potter, some of you may have wondered: If Wizards have magic powers, why can't they just create money out of thin air?
+The Harry Potter series captures the imaginations of children and adults the world over and will remain a classic for future generations.
+If you're a fan, you may wonder: If wizards have magic powers, can they just conjure up money?

 How does money work in the world of Harry Potter?

-JK Rowling purposely wrote a rule in her books that only the Philosopher's Stone can create gold.
-This is based on the old legend of Alchemists who could turn lead into gold and become immortal with the power of the Philosopher's Stone.
+J.K.
+Rowling purposely wrote a rule in her books that only the Philosopher's Stone can create gold.
 (In the U.S. version, the name was changed to 'Sorcerer's Stone').
 Straight away, we know that even for wizards, money doesn't grow on trees.
-There is even counterfeit money called Leprechaun Gold that seems totally legitimate, until it vanishes within a matter of hours.

 The metal coins used by wizards are bronze Knuts, silver Sickles, and gold Galleons.
 There are no paper dollars here — everything in the wizarding world is made from precious metals.
 In the books, we are told that one Galleon is equal to 493 Knuts, or 17 Sickles.